-Ireland may be located in the UK, but it is not part of it.
+Wheelchair accessible Ireland is the second largest island of the British Isles.
 It is an independent country and a member of the European Union.
 So, for those traveling from Europe to Ireland, you can travel with your European ID-card.
 The green landscapes, ancient castles, and epic viewpoints make it a popular travel destination.
 And, not to mention, its endless herds of sheep!

 WHEELCHAIR ACCESSIBLE IRELAND